cmusser/boss/README.md

 top level and under that, one or more "clients".

 ## Motivation
-`boss` was designed to deploy vpnd--a VPN system where the server side is designed to interact with a single peer--in a way that serves multiple clients.
+`boss` was designed to deploy [vpnd](https://github.com/cmusser/vpnd) --a VPN system where the server side is designed to interact with a single peer--in a way that serves multiple clients.
 One way to solving this particular problem with `vpnd` would be modifying `vpnd` itself to support multiple clients.
 But this adds complexity, and with it, the possibility of bugs and performance degradation. `boss` allows a fairly elegant multi-user capability without requiring that `vpnd` be modified.

 ## Usage